Construction dumpster rental in Portland

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-I size the container for your project, then dispatch the dumpster after a quick call with the site super regarding total tonnage.
+Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size your dumpster and verify the container during a quick call with the site super.

 Tonnage Limits and Weight Overage Policy